shorsher/developer-challenge/README.md

 When you're done, you will have your very own blockchain, with a smart contract installed that is super simple and lets you get and set a number.

 You'll also have a REST API you can use to interact with that on-chain Smart Contract code.

-Your starting point actually installs a similar contract.
+> This starter project installs a similar contract, which you can edit [contracts/simplestorage.sol](contracts/simplestorage.sol)
 ## Getting this repo up and running

 This repo is a thin layer on top of [create-react-app](https://github.com/facebook/create-react-app).